justinmeiners/c-game-debug-console/README.md

 * Portable - ANSI C
 * Easy Integration - A single header and source file for the console, and one for the default library.
 * Clean - Well designed opaque data structures.
 * Simple - Easily add new commands and variables.
+If more complexity is needed (returns, complex expressions etc.) check out [lua](http://lua.org) instead.
 * Persitent - Save and load and console states.

 ### Integration: ###